jolt-community

 3. remove: remove attributes from an object, or elements from an array

-4. cardinality: ensure that values are either arrays or not arrays
+5. cardinality: ensure that values are either arrays or not arrays

-5. sort: order the keys of a JSON object deterministically.
+6. sort: order the keys of a JSON object deterministically.

-Operations are extensible and other types of transforms may be provided in certain platforms, such as chain, which allows for executing other operations in sequence.
+Operations are extensible, and other types of transforms may be provided in certain platforms, such as chain, which allows for executing other operations in sequence.

 Specification

 A specification (or “spec”) is a JSON-based representation of where and how each operation should be performed.
-Each operation’s spec follows it’s own domain-specific language.
+Each operation’s spec follows its own domain-specific language.

 JOLT Standard Syntax